 Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and Ripple are some of the most important cryptocurrencies.
 Traders Trust allows you to trade CFDs on all of these cryptocurrencies.

 What is CFD?

-A CFD is a contract which allows you to speculate on the falling or rising price of the underlying asset.
+A CFD is a contract that allows you to speculate on the falling or the rising price of the underlying asset.
 In the contract, you agree to exchange the difference in price between the time you open the trade and the time you close it.